 Google Ad Grants For Nonprofits: What You Need to Know

 Google offers a $10,000 grant for in-kind advertising for non-profits who meet the eligibility requirements.
 This a great way to boost your non-profit’s visibility in the community and promote your events, fundraising activities, and volunteer-ship.
 Here’s what you need to know about the Google Ad Grants.

+Click-Through Rate (CTR) is a simple metric that shows that rate at which an ad impression receives a click.
+It’s a core measurement in Search Engine Marketing and yet, slightly misunderstood on the surface.
+Let’s look at this major ad performance metric.
+What is Click-Through Rate?
 Whenever and however you generate traffic to your app or website — be it through any channel (social, organic, referral, paid, display, email) — your links, banners, or ads will have impressions (views) and clicks.
 Impressions are the number of times a link or ad was seen, or rather available on the screen to

 Google Ads (Adwords) Campaign Types